How We Help

 Thus – instead of being reliant on one ‘model’ of therapy – the human givens approach is fluid and flexible, making use of whatever techniques and approaches will best suit the particular client being worked with.
 All within the guiding framework of helping clients meet missing emotional needs and use innate mental resources in the healthiest ways possible.

 We have been offering online therapy to clients for many years.
 With the emergence of Covid 19 and the changes that this has made to so many aspects of life, online therapy, via Zoom has become ‘quite normal’.
-All our work is currently being undertaken online to avoid the risks associated with being in close contact for extended periods of time.
+All our work is currently being undertaken online.
 Clients are reporting excellent outcomes from working in this way.

 It is essential when undertaking online therapy that you work with an experienced practitioner who knows how to use this online platform effectively in order that therapy can be conducted as safely and effectively as it would be face-to-face.
 With this in mind, you can book with confidence knowing that the above requirements are being met – but if you have any further questions, please do get in touch and we will do our best to give you the reassurance or information that you need.